ooksanen/acf-focuspoint/README.md

 ## NOTE

 This project isn't being developed at the moment.
-I recommend checking out https://github.com/hirasso/focal-point-picker for a more up-to-date version.
+I recommend checking out https://github.com/hirasso/focal-point-picker for a more comprehensive and up-to-date version of image focal point selection.

 -----------------------